|Teaching method||Contact hours|

 After successful completion of this course students are expected to be able to:

 - execute various organo-, physico- and bio-chemical experiments related to ‘Metals in biosystems’ and ‘Medicines and drugs’;

 - analyse and interpret the corresponding experimental data and report the outcome of this exercise in reports;

 - identify a particular social phenomenon and understand its links with scientific research, report on this orally (lecture) and in writing (essay), discuss the implications with fellow students, and judge essays of fellow students;

 - become aware of social implications of chemistry;

-- apply the concept of ‘Life Cycle analysis’, perform such analysis in a qualitative manner and reflect on it via an essay.
+- apply the concept of ‘Life Cycle analysis’ in a qualitative manner and reflect on it via an essay.

 - various aspects of working in a group, like: meetings, planning, coordinating tasks, etcetera’s;